About Me

 I was told ground poles would be great for Goose.
 So I found a bajillion layouts on Pinterest and started tinkering.
 Every day with him, we would do a different design to keep it fresh and engaging.

-Eventually the world got back to in-person activities, and I attended Tensegrity Balancing Therapy Level 1 in-person course.
-It offers techniques to use neuroplasticity to help the nervous system, somatosensory and touch and motion for mind-body connection, and fascial remodeling.
+Five years later, I attended my first in-person course, Tensegrity Balancing Therapy Level 1.
+I learned about techniques to use neuroplasticity to help the nervous system, somatosensory and touch and motion for mind-body connection, and fascial remodeling.
 I saw how soft, slow touch could make a big impact on horses.
 In fact, it is very difficult, if not impossible, to make long-term progress for any horse if their fascia is tight.

-Currently, I am working toward completing Reiki I, II and animal Reiki.
-I have been told for years that I transmit energy in my hands.
+I then took Reiki I and II because I felt energy from the horses but didn’t understand it.
+I had been told for years that I transmit energy in my hands.
 I’ve also been told that Goose chose me and I have an energy that horses are attracted to.
 Who knew?!
 I finally started seeing it in my regular interactions with other horses, so I decided I better understand it better.

-In January 2024, I was accepted to a 2-year diploma program for Equine Osteopathy at Animal Osteopathy International based in the United Kingdom.
-My expected graduation is late 2025.
-I am so excited to complete this 1200-hour program and deepen my equine knowledge and ability to help horses more.
+In 2024, I completed the first year of a 2-year diplomate program for Equine Osteopathy at Animal Osteopathy International based in the United Kingdom.
+I had planned to graduate in late 2025.
+I was so excited to complete this 1200-hour program and deepen my equine knowledge and ability to help horses more.
+However, the school discontinued this program.

 ♥ ♥ ♥